MicroStrategy/rest-api-docs/docs/common-workflows/manage-attribute-objects/update-an-attributes-definition.md

 ---
-title: Workflow Samples - Update an Attribute's Definition
+title: Workflow samples - Update an attribute's definition
-sidebar_label: Update an Attribute's Definition
+sidebar_label: Update an attribute's definition
 description: This workflow sample demonstrates how to update an attribute's definition through the Modeling service.
 ---